FOSSRIT/HowToFOSS/chapters/ecosystems/BizLegFoss/patreon.md

 What drew you into wanting to know more about the organization?
 How did you/your group decide on and agree?

+Patreon is a popular crowdfunding service that recently acquired Subbable.
+We wish to learn the details involved in operating a crowdfunding

 ## Organizational Details